 M.F.A., Western Illinois University; B.A., Western Illinois University

-A faculty member at Illinois Wesleyan University in Bloomington, IL since 1990, in December 2003 Curtis was promoted to Professor of Scene Design.
+Curtis has been a faculty member at Illinois Wesleyan University since 1990.
+In December 2003, Curtis was promoted to Professor of Scene Design.
 He has taught courses in stagecraft, scene design, properties design and construction, lighting design, scene painting, History of Decor.
 He has accomplished seventy-six designs in scenery, lighting, costumes and sound for the University and an additional twenty-seven credited designs for professional venues since 1990.
 He has been a scene design member of United Scenic Artists since 1989.
 His academic designs for The Triumph of Love and an original play, Front, were recognized by the American College Theatre Festival.

 Some of his professional design credits include: Greater Tuna for the Studio Arena Theatre in Buffalo, NY; Oklahoma and Man of LaMancha for the Candlewood Playhouse in Danbury, CT; Nutcracker and Beauty and the Beast for the Augusta Ballet in Augusta, GA; Die Fledermaus for the Tri-Cities Opera in Binghamton, NY; Christmas Carol and The Hardy Boys and a number of touring productions for the Lexington Children’s Theatre in Lexington, KY; Music Man for the Lincoln Amphitheatre in Lincoln City, IN; and season residencies as the scene designer at Western Illinois University in Macomb, IL; and at Dartmouth College, in Hanover NH.